 Once your orthodontist is positive that your teeth have settled into place, you can reduce your nightly retainer use.
 Your orthodontist will recommend just two or three nights per week.
 This will be for an indefinite period of time.

 Most teens do a great job of diligently wearing their retainers for the first few years after braces come off.
 Then, as they move into young adulthood, they become less diligent.
 They tend to “forget,” or they assume that they’re all grown up and their teeth are done shifting.
 This is not true!

 If you don’t wear your retainer as directed by your Melbourne orthodontist, your teeth are going to shift over time.
 The results will be visible.
 Thus, the time, effort, and money you put into correcting your teeth will essentially have been for nothing.

 The lesson: Wear your retainer as directed for life-long straight teeth!

 Many people continue growing a little bit as they enter their 20s.
 Even a tiny bit of growth can result in a retainer that no longer fits, or which becomes really tight.

 If you find yourself having to force your retainer onto your teeth or if it won’t fit at all, it’s a simple process to get a new one.
-Contact our office at Reddick Orthodontics.
+Contact our office at Melbourne Orthodontics.
 We’ll measure your mouth and get you fitted with a new retainer.